 Edgecomb, Maine 04556

-Anne Atwell-McLeod, CTL’s teacher of grades 7-8 writing, reading, and history since 2013, graduated from Amherst College with a double major in American Studies and English.
+Anne Atwell Merkel, CTL’s teacher of grades 7-8 writing, reading, and history since 2013, graduated from Amherst College with a double major in American Studies and English.
 She earned a Master of Arts in Teaching from the Center for Inspired Teaching in Washington, D.C.
 She taught sixth grade in the Washington, D.C. public school system for a year, and then spent three years teaching grades 6-8 at Friends Community School in College Park, Maryland.
 She presents about her work at conventions of the National Council of Teachers of English.
 Anne is a member of the CTL class of 2000.

 Caroline Bond is CTL’s kindergarten teacher.
 She has a B.S. in elementary education from the University of Maine at Farmington and has worked with students of all ages for almost thirty years: as a volunteer at Pine Hill Preschool in Jefferson, a teacher of third and fourth grades at Chelsea and Waldoboro elementary schools, a science teacher of fifth and sixth grade students at Kieve Science Camp for Girls, a seventh and eighth grade math and science teacher at CTL, and, for three years, a helping and kindergarten teacher at CTL.